Bushido3403/UntitledAdventureGame/README.md

 ## Building

-- See install.md in source code for building from source.
+- See [install.md](https://github.com/Bushido3403/UntitledAdventureGame/blob/master/install.md) for building from source.

 ### Prerequisites for development